wdenton/avoirdupois/README.md

     $ sudo apt-get install git

-[Bundler](http://bundler.io/) manages the required Ruby gems such as Sinatra:
+[Bundler](http://bundler.io/) manages the required Ruby gems such as Sinatra.
+You may need to preface this command with `sudo` if you're not using RVM:

     $ gem install bundler